Ygauraw/ElasticRawClient/README.md

 #### Configuration ####

-Currently the ElasticSearchRawClient (ESRC) works only with https urls.
+Currently the ElasticClient works only with https urls.
 Instantiate a ConnectorSettings via builder and pass it to the ElasticClient instance.

     try {